 In this experiment, we first compare our method with previous methods on the old NYU and Matterport3D benchmarks to show that our method can achieve performance comparable to previous methods, although it has not been trained on either of these datasets.
-Second, we compare on our new sparse depth completion benchmarks.
-Finally, we test our method on the DualPixel dataset~\cite{GargDualPixelsICCV2019} captured by a smart phone to further show the generalization of our method to mobile sensors.
+Second, we benchmark on our new sparse depth completion benchmarks.
+Finally, we test our method on the DualPixel dataset~\cite{GargDualPixelsICCV2019} captured by a smartphone to further show the generalization of our method to mobile sensors.

 \textbf{Existing Benchmarks.} Here, we compare to current state-of-the-art methods on NYU~\cite{silberman2012indoor} and Matterport3D~\cite{Matterport3D}.
-Although these two benchmarks have different sparse depth types, we use a single model for evaluation on both of them.
+Although these two benchmarks have different sparse depth types, we use a single model for the evaluation on both of them.
 We include a baseline method (Ours-baseline) where the model does not make use of depth guidance, that is, it directly predicts the complete depth from RGB and sparse depth.
-Results are shown in Tab.~\ref{Tab: DepComplete Cmp with SOTA on NYU} and Tab.~\ref{Tab: DepComplete Cmp with SOTA on Matterport3D}, which indicate that our method achieves performance comparable to current methods, despite not being trained on these datasets.
+Results are shown in Table~\ref{Tab: DepComplete Cmp with SOTA on NYU} and Table~\ref{Tab: DepComplete Cmp with SOTA on Matterport3D}, which indicate that our method achieves performance comparable to current methods, despite not being trained on these datasets.

 Following ~\cite{cheng2018depth, park2020non}, we uniformly sample 500 points from the ground truth as the sparse depth on NYU.
 We can see that our method achieves performance on par with previous methods, and better accuracy than the baseline.
-Comparing with our baseline (Ours-baseline), using a pretrained guidance model further improves performance.
+Compared with our baseline (Ours-baseline), using a pretrained guidance model further improves performance.
 When compared to Yin~\etal~\cite{Wei2021CVPR} (which provides our guidance input), we see that even with only 500 sparse points, the performance is improved significantly.
-Furthermore, we observe that our method is robust with respect to different guides, see `Ours-W MiDaS' (using the MiDaS depth as the input during test) and `Ours-W Yin~\etal~\cite{Wei2021CVPR}'.
-As depths from Yin~\etal~\cite{Wei2021CVPR} are employed for the guidance map during training, taking their depth can achieve better results in test.
+Furthermore, we observe that our method is robust with respect to different guides, see `Ours-W MiDaS' (using the MiDaS depth as the input during testing) and `Ours-W Yin~\etal~\cite{Wei2021CVPR}'.
+As depths from Yin~\etal~\cite{Wei2021CVPR} are employed for the guidance map during training, taking their depth can achieve better results in testing.